Between the deterministic and non-deterministic query complexity: Introduction

 \begin{proof} $D(P,n)$ is an upper bound by definition.
 To show (ii), the Questioner runs the optimal algorithm for $P(j_1)$.
 If it does not solve the problem, the Adversary had to change the input more than $j_1$ times.
 Then the Questioner runs the optimal algorithm for $P(j_2)$, and so on till $P(j_l)$.
 If the problem is never solved, in each part the Adversary had to change the input at least $j_i+1$ times, thus altogether more than $k$ times, a contradiction. \end{proof}

 \begin{proposition} $D_k(P,n)\ge \min \{k+1,D(P,n)\}$. \end{proposition}

-\begin{proof} Let Strategy $A$ of the Adversary be one that forces at least $D(P,n)$ questions in the non-restricted case.
+\begin{proof} Let Strategy $A$ of the Adversary be one that forces at least $D(P,n)$ questions in case he can change the input as many times as he wants.
 Let us assume first $k+1\ge D(P,n)$.
 Then the Adversary has the freedom to change the input in the first $D(P,n)-1$ steps, thus he can follow Strategy $A$.
 If $k+1<D(P,n)$, then the Adversary follows the same strategy.
-He can lose only when he cannot change the input anymore, thus no earlier than after the $k+1$'st query. \end{proof}
+He can lose only when he cannot change the input anymore, thus no earlier than after the $k+1$st query. \end{proof}